ZhouRuiTohoku99/SC-S2UT/README.md

 ## Inference part
 We provide an jupyter file, if you have trained the S2UT and SR-UTM Adapter, you can use it directly

+## Acknowledgement
+Part of the training and test recipes are adapted from SpeechBrain.

+## Citation
+coming soon

+you can find the result from our demo page **[Demo page](https://zhouruitohoku99.github.io/scs2ut-demo/)**.